Applebee's: Side-work compensation

 Since 2006, Applebee's and its servers have been engaged in a lawsuit over hourly wages.
-The servers, who received a federal minimum wage of $2.13 per hour as tipped employees, allege that the company requires them to spend 20% of their time doing non-serving labor, for which they should be paid the federal minimum wage of $7.25 per hour.
+The servers, who received a federal minimum wage of $2.13 per hour as tipped employees, stated that the company requires them to spend 20% of their time doing non-serving labor, for which they should be paid the federal non-tipped minimum wage of $7.25 per hour.
 The case has gone through several stages, including a judicially mandated binding arbitration session.
 In September 2012, a judge in Illinois ruled in favor of the Applebee's employees and will evaluate damages at a later date.